-The Coaching Only package is just that; it simply includes lift tickets, access into our private snowboard parks, and coaching within the adult coaching groups.
+The Coaching Only package is just that; it simply includes lift tickets, access into our private snowboard parks, and coaching within the adult camp coaching groups.
 This package is designed for someone who wants only the on-snow HCSC experience.
 Maybe your budget only allows for this, or maybe you live in Portland and want to drive up, shred and be home by dinner.
-Whatever your reason may be, this option works for some people.
-Choosing this option may make you feel a little ‘out of the loop’ as most people choose the ‘all-inclusive’ or the ‘everything but accommodations’ package.
+Whatever your reason may be, this option provides you with exceptional High Cascade coaching at a lower price point.
+However, choosing this option may make you feel a little ‘out of the loop’ as most people choose the ‘all-inclusive’ or the ‘everything but accommodations’ package; meals and activities are often where the relationships and camaraderie with other adult campers and staff are solidified.
 The Coaching Only package does not include airport transportation, meals, afternoon or evening activities.
 You may utilize the demo equipment, but in order to do so, you must arrive the night before your first day on snow (arrival day of the camp session) to get demo gear.
-Session 1 snowboarding days are June 17-22, Session 2 snowboarding days are June 27-July 2, and Session 6 snowboarding days are August 6-11.
+Session 1 snowboarding days are June 17-22, Session 2 snowboarding days are June 27-July 2 and Session 6 snowboarding days are August 6-11.

 - Transportation to/from Government Camp to Timberline each day